Smoke Alarm Advice

 What are smoke alarms?

-Smoke alarms are self contained devices that incorporate a means of detecting a fire (smoke detector) and giving a warning (alarm).
+Smoke alarms are self-contained devices that incorporate a means of detecting a fire (smoke detector) and giving a warning (alarm), usually a very loud beeping sound.
 They are about the size of a hand and are normally fitted to the ceiling.
 They can detect fires in their early stages and give you those precious minutes to enable you and your family to leave your house in safety.

 What type of smoke alarms are available?

-Each type looks similar and is powered either by a battery, or mains electricity (or a combination of both).
-Some are inter-connectable so that any smoke detected at one point can raise the alarm at all others.
+Each type looks similar and is powered either by a battery, or mains electricity (or a combination of both, with the battery being the backup for the mains power, which could be interrupted).
+Some are interlinked so that any smoke detected in one room can raise the alarm at all others.
+This interlink can be achieved at the least costs with radio-interlinked smoke alarms.

 In a standard smoke alarm, the battery will need to be replaced every 12 months.
 You can buy alarms fitted with sealed 10 year batteries.
 The advantage is that you don’t have to replace the battery every year.

-Some people find their alarms are frequently set off when they’re cooking or when the toast burns.
+Some people find their alarms are frequently set off when they are cooking or when the toast burns.
 An alarm installed inside the kitchen must be a heat alarm rather than a smoke alarm.
-Just outside a kitchen (eg in hall or dining room) an optical smoke alarm should be installed, as these are less sensitive to false alarm.
+Just outside a kitchen (eg in hall or dining room) an optical smoke alarm or, even better, a combined smoke and heat alarm should be installed, as these are less sensitive to false alarm.

-Alarms can also come with an additional light.
+Alarms can also come with an escape light.
 When the alarm sounds, the light comes on.
-The light can help you see your way out, and it’s good for alerting people whose hearing isn’t perfect.
+The light can help you see your way out, and it is good for alerting people whose hearing is not perfect.

-For people who are hard of hearing or deaf, there are alarms which come with a pad.
-When the alarm goes off, the pad vibrates, and a strobe light flashes – alerting you or waking you up instantly.
+In addition, for people who are hard of hearing or deaf, there are smoke alarm systems for the deaf.
+When the alarm goes off, a pad below the pillow vibrates (if you are asleep), and a strobe light flashes – alerting you or waking you up instantly.

 Which smoke alarm should I choose?

 We recommend that you buy your smoke alarms from Safelincs.
-Always buy an alarm which conforms to the British Standard.
-This means the alarm has achieved a standard acceptable to the British Standards Institution (BSI).
-Smoke alarms should carry the well-known Kite mark.
+Always buy an alarm which has been certified to the British or European Standard.

 How many should I fit in my home